-AP source: FBI searched Biden's former office in November - NewsBreak
+AP Source: FBI searched Biden's former office in November - NewsBreak

 Word of the November search of the Penn Biden Center was first reported Tuesday by CBS News, whose initial inquiries about the discovery of classified information at the Biden office sparked the first White House acknowledgement of their discovery.

 The White House and the president's personal lawyers, who have faced criticism from Republicans and even some Democrats for their delayed and incomplete disclosure of information about the classified document discoveries, did not directly reveal the search or comment on the matter Tuesday.
-An FBI spokesman declined comment, as did the Justice Department.
+An FBI spokesman declined comment.

-The special counsel for the Biden documents, Robert Hur, officially begins this week after finishing up other legal work outside the Justice Department, and will take over the investigation and the work done so far from Justice officials.

 In a Jan.
 21 statement acknowledging that FBI agents had searched and taken custody of classified records at the president's Wilmington home the day before, Bob Bauer, the president's personal attorney said the search “was consistent with the process described in the Statement we released on January 14 and followed after the personal attorney’s discovery of the documents found at the Penn Biden Center.”

-The White House and Biden’s personal attorneys have not revealed whether the FBI has already or will search Biden's home in Rehoboth Beach, Delaware.
-His lawyers previously searched that residence and said they did not identify any classified documents or government records there.

-The University of Pennsylvania, which runs the Biden Center, did not respond to a request for comment.
+The University of Pennsylvania did not respond to a request for comment.